 Through EnPReS, the IPR Office staff presents all the related data and documents for the volunteers, including:

 Most importantly, staff will propose a final decision on the case, along with the appropriate Corrective Actions as prescribed in the PSPB Operations Manual.
-All of the data, documents and the proposed decision are conveniently bundled in a single, convenient package on the centralized and secure EnPReS Web site for a pub volunteer's full review and final approval.
+All of the data, documents and the proposed decision are conveniently bundled in a single, convenient package for a pub volunteer's full review and final approval.
 Following the volunteer’s acceptance of the proposed decision, IPR Office staff will manage all remaining correspondence with the author on the volunteer’s behalf.

-Please visit the EnPReS Web site for more information, as well as a preview of the service.
-Volunteers may also contact the IEEE IPR Office for more information or questions about service fees and discounts.
+Please contact the IEEE IPR Office staff for more information or questions about service fees and discounts.

-Description of Plagiarism Levels (DOC, 61 KB): An excerpt from the PSPB Operations Manual that describes the five plagiarism levels and the corresponding corrective actions for each level.
+Description of Plagiarism Levels (PDF, 32.2 KB): An excerpt from the PSPB Operations Manual that describes the five plagiarism levels and the corresponding corrective actions for each level.

 Reviewing and Concluding